 Perform Regular Cleaning

 Wash the mats in a sink of warm water with a dishwashing liquid that contains a degreaser.
 Use a non-abrasive sponge to carefully wipe down each side of the mat.
 Rinse well with warm water.
-Dry the mat with a lint-free microfiber dish towel or place it in a dishrack to air-dry, which may take several hours.
+Dry the silicone mat with a lint-free microfiber dish towel or place it in a dishrack to air-dry, which may take several hours.

 To clean the mats in the dishwasher, choose a dishwasher detergent that does not contain chlorine bleach.
 Frequent use of too much chlorine bleach on silicone can deteriorate the surface.
 When placing the mat in the dishwasher rack, be sure the mat is not creased.
 If it must be folded, form a gentle curve to prevent damage.